 The phenomenon of globalization is centered around innovatively shortening distances without physically reducing them.
 This includes important business decisions such as offshoring (relocating manufacturing to other countries for strategic advantages).
 With the onset of the COVID-19 pandemic, corporate culture has shifted even further towards remote work.
 Owing to these factors, the remote working world also needs remote monitoring capabilities.
 Industry 4.0 practices enable remote monitoring and management for manufacturers to operate through computer vision and cloud computing.

-Two Industry 4.0 components are combined to make remote industrial monitoring possible.
+Manufacturers can combine two Industry 4.0 components to make remote industrial monitoring possible.
 Cloud computing is the main catalyst in the remote monitoring process.
 Cloud servers enable the flow of large amounts of data collected by computer vision services and make it accessible to remote workers.
 Operations managers not present on site are notified in real time as live data is transmitted to the cloud.

 The extensive IT architecture and perfection of cloud platforms over the years have made it possible to perform AI-powered processing.

 AI algorithms running on powerful cloud servers process the data gathered through computer vision services and provide insights on the specified metrics.
 If security is a concern due to third-party cloud hosting, then data-processing can also be done in-house and then relayed via cloud.

 Lost productivity from injuries and illnesses costs companies $60 billion each year (OSHA).
 To address the various site safety concerns manufacturers face, computer vision based industrial monitoring systems supervise and assist in safety protocol implementation.